-pharmaceutical market to account for the sanction-induced currency crisis.
-The rapid depreciation of the rial means that we expect the value of the market in US dollar terms to fall by a third in 2014.
-The forecast has been downgrade in USD terms is as a result of new expectations that the rial will weaken further against the US dollar.
+BMI continues to adjust its forecasts for Iran's pharmaceutical market to account for the sanction-induced currency crisis.
+The rapid depreciation of the rial means that we expect the value of the market in US dollar terms to halve over 2014.
 It is important to note that these monetary calculations are based on extreme currency distortions.
 Volume sales of pharmaceuticals are significantly down in the embattled country, with imports also severely affected.